 Change the second paragraph as follows:

 In a robust security network association (RSNA), IEEE Std 802.11 provides functions to protect Data frames, IEEE Std 802.1X-2020 provides authentication and a Controlled Port, and IEEE Std 802.11 and IEEE Std 802.1X-2020 collaborate to provide key management.
 All STAs in an RSNA have a corresponding IEEE 802.1X entity that handles these services.
 This standard defines how an RSNA utilizes IEEE Std 802.1X-2020 to access these services.
-Within IEEE Std 802.11, EAPOL PDUs are carried as MSDUs within one or more Data frames or are carried within Authentication frames (see 12.16.5 (IEEE 802.1X authentication utilizing Authentication frames)), as described in Clause 12 of IEEE Std 802.1X-2020.
+Within IEEE Std 802.11, EAPOL PDUs are carried as MSDUs within one or more Data frames or are carried within Authentication frames(#377), as described in Clause 12 of IEEE Std 802.1X-2020.
 Within this standard, Data frames used for this purpose are generally referred to as EAPOL-Key frames, EAPOL-Key request frames, and EAPOL-Start frames.
 Authentication frames used for this purpose are generally referred to as EAPOL-Start Authentication frames.

 TGbi Editor: Instruction: Modify 4.5.4.2 as shown below

 Authentication

-IEEE Std 802.11 defines the following five IEEE 802.11 authentication methods: Open System authentication, FT authentication, simultaneous authentication of equals (SAE), IEEE 802.1X authentication, FILS authentication, and preassociation security negotiation (PASN) authentication and enhanced data privacy key exchange (EDPKE) authentication.
+IEEE Std 802.11 defines the following five IEEE 802.11 authentication methods:.

 Open System authentication admits any STA to the DS.

 FT authentication relies on keys derived during the initial mobility domain association to authenticate the stations as defined in Clause 13 (Fast BSS transition).

 SAE authentication uses finite field cryptography to prove knowledge of a shared password.

-IEEE 802.1X authentication utilizes EAP to authenticate STAs and the AS with one another.
+IEEE 802.1X authentication uses EAP to authenticate STAs and the AS with one another.

 FILS authentication allows for faster connection to the network for FILS non-AP STAs by providing authentication, association, and key confirmation information in an efficient number of frame exchanges (see 4.10.3.6 (AKM operations using FILS authentication)).

-PASN and EDPKE authentication allows for the protection of Management frames without association by establishing a PTKSA using authentication frames.
+PASN and EDPKE authentication allow for the protection of Management frames without association by establishing a PTKSA using authentication frames. (#10)

 The IEEE 802.11 authentication mechanism also allows definition of new authentication methods, or any combination of these authentication methods.

 An RSNA might support one or more of the following authentication methods: SAE authentication, IEEE 802.1X authentication, FILS authentication, or PASN authentication, or EDPKE authentication.
 An RSNA also supports authentication based on IEEE Std 802.1X-2020, or preshared keys (PSKs) after Open System authentication.
 IEEE 802.1X authentication utilizes the EAP to authenticate STAs and the AS with one another.
 This standard does not specify an EAP method that is mandatory to implement.
-See 12.6.4 (RSNA policy selection in an IBSS) for a description of the IEEE 802.1X authentication and PSK usage within an IEEE 802.11 IBSS
+See 12.6.4 (RSNA policy selection in an IBSS) for a description of the IEEE 802.1X authentication and PSK usage within an IEEE 802.11 IBSS.(#380)